"Hey Siri" support and possibly wireless charging case alongside AirPower charging mat.

 SensoMotoric Instruments recently updated its website, removing over a dozen pages with detailed information about its products.
 The website also no longer has a jobs portal, news blog, schedule of events and workshops, contact information, list of distributors and resellers, or mailing list signup form.

-of the website from last week indicated the company was hiring, but the current version does not.
+An archived version of the website from last week indicated the company was hiring, but the current version does not.
 Schmidt's name and headshot have also been removed from the website now that he is no longer managing director.
 Christian Villwock, Director of OEM Solutions Business, was also removed.

 The acquisition is backed up by an anonymous tipster, who told us that he allegedly spoke to an Apple employee today who said the deal has been completed.
 Additionally, one of SensoMotoric's clients informed us that they have been attempting to contact the company for several weeks without hearing back.